Cubix1729/logicalpy/README.md

 pip install logicalpy
 ```

-Note than the library needs a Python version higher than 3.9.
+Note that the library needs a Python version higher than 3.9.

 ## Contributing